pollen-robotics/reachy-2021-docs/content/SDK/first-moves/head/index.md

     time.sleep(0.01)
 ```

-What the code says is that we compute the [forward kinematics of Reachy's right arm](https://pollen-robotics.github.io/reachy-2021-docs/sdk/first-moves/kinematics/#forward-kinematics), and the x, y, z of Reachy's right end-effector in the Reachy's coordinates system will be the coordinates of the point used by the *loo_at*.
+What the code says is that we compute the [forward kinematics of Reachy's right arm](https://pollen-robotics.github.io/reachy-2021-docs/sdk/first-moves/kinematics/#forward-kinematics), and the x, y, z of Reachy's right end-effector in the Reachy's coordinates system will be the coordinates of the point used by the *look_at*.

 ### Cameras